Plan Your Birmingham STEM Trip

 Birmingham Botanical Gardens

 The word STEM often connotes thoughts of technology or robotics.
 The Birmingham Botanical Gardens will have you thinking outside the flower box!
 They offer fabulous educational programs and workshops that dig in to the science of horticulture.
-Admission is always free, the gardens are open year-round, and they even have the only public horticultural library in the U.S.
+Admission is always free and the gardens are open year-round.
+They also have the only public horticultural library in the U.S.

 As you begin to plan your STEM adventures, keep Birmingham in mind for a one-of-a-kind trip.
-There’s so much to see and do beyond these few suggestions.
+There’s so much to see and do.
 The kids will love the engaging attractions, history and southern hospitality.
 You’ll love that you’ve met your curricular requirements in one amazing city!

 Kaleidoscope Adventures, a leader in student travel, is ready to help plan your Birmingham STEM trip.
 More than 25 years of experience and a former teacher at the helm means KA is equipped to handle your every need with ease.
 Trust the experts at Kaleidoscope Adventures to make your class trip one your students will remember for years to come!

 As a leader in the student travel industry for 25+ years, Kaleidoscope Adventures exceeds expectations for student and performance group travel.

 We'll work with you to plan an exceptional travel experience and provide impeccable customer service from start to finishLearn More